saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

    * - Attribute
      - Description
    * - data-shape
-     - Location of the shape.
+     - Location of the shape
    * - data-shape-colors
-     - The colors applied to your shape.
+     - Colors applied to the shape

 .. warning::
-   It might be possible that your image shape is not applied after your changes.
-Just open the Website Builder and save the page to force the loading of the shape.
+   Sometimes, your image shape might not be applied after adding your changes.
+To fix the issue, open the Website Builder and save the page to force the shape to load.